sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - Theses features are not used that often, but they are useful to know about.
 - You cannot make make methods with reflection.
 - It should only be used when there is no other way to do it.
-- It may increase maintenance cost, because crashs can happen in production due to the lack of type safety (Java *cough* Script *cough*).
+- It may increase maintenance cost, because crashes can happen in production due to the lack of type safety (Java *cough* Script *cough*).
 - This summary will only cover their starting point.

 ## Reflection to work with types at runtime